Last Updated on June 24, 2023 by Rebecca Lake

 3. Try freezer meals and make-ahead meals

-The beauty of freezer meals is that you can batch cook them, pop them in the freezer, then pull them out when you’re ready to eat them.
+Freezer meals and make-ahead meals are a good idea when you don’t have much time to cook.
+You can batch cook them, pop them in the freezer, then pull them out when you’re ready to eat them.

 4. Shop your pantry first